colossus06/Kuberada-Blog/blogs/k8s/mlops/mlops.md

 We have observed that the customer is still in the early stages of their relationship with the company and may not be fully committed and has the flexibility to leave at any time, making them more likely to churn.

 It's crucial to remember that this is a prediction based on a single data snapshot.
-To make a more accurate churn prediction, it's essential to analyze the customer's behavior over time and consider other factors like customer service interactions, promotions, and competitor offerings.

-For this tutorial, we verified that our churn prediction model is trained and performing well on the dataset.
+For more accurate predictions, analyzing long-term behavior and other factors like customer service interactions, promotions, and competitor offerings is essential.

-I also have a finalized model artifact (e.g., a serialized model file) ready to package for deployment.
+You can expand this study including other classifiers such as Logistic Regression, Random Forest, Gradient Boosting Machines, and Neural Networks.

 ![](./assets/minio.png)